genestack/user-tutorials/source/guide/using-genestack-import_include.rst

 Furthermore, if you make a mistake during one of the following data import steps, there is no need to upload your data the second time because everything recently uploaded is available as a temporary **Upload** file.
-Indeed, you can always reuse your previous **Upload** files instead of uploading new ones: just select existing files with **Use previous uploads** option and, then, add more data if needed.
+In other words, you can always reuse your previous **Upload** files instead of uploading new ones: just select existing files with **Use previous uploads** option and, then, add more data if needed.